 - If possible, transact with dealers that are part of professional trade organizations.
 This way, you may have more assurance you are doing business with a dealer committed to upholding standards.

 - Comparison shop to check prices.

-- Before making a purchase, consumers should be aware of sales and used tax sales laws that apply - MN law requires sales tax to be paid on any retail purchases.
+- Before making a purchase, consumers should be aware of sales and used tax sales laws that apply.

 - Multiple evaluations of an item will provide a good estimate of its worth.